bupt-ai-cz/Hybrid-Model-Enabling-Highly-Efficient-Follicular-Segmentation/README.md

 You can download the patch dataset (about 10G) through address: [baiduwangpan](https://pan.baidu.com/s/1N8cid1wvvrjgHMR6aLQhRg)  code: c7tm

-To obtain the password pls email me: czhu@bupt.edu.cn
+If you have problems pls email me: czhu@bupt.edu.cn

 Or